charlescayno/automation/README.md

 # automation
-This repository includes all of the code for bench automation.
+this repository includes all of the code for bench automation.

-# Purpose
+# purpose
-1. Consistent waveforms for Fab Transfer Activities.
+1. consistent waveforms for fab transfer Activities.
-2. Faster testing for procedural waveform gathering.
+2. faster testing for procedural waveform gathering.